 For example, we recently spoke with a firm going through a culture transformation.
 Many of the employees praised the CEO’s weekly emails providing a “state of the union” type of address.
 They appreciate knowing where the company stands, and the emails help dispel any fears of the unknown that would result with no such communications.
 In fact, they said the communication he is providing now is better than ever before.

-Even as the COVID-19 situation presents us with unique challenges, it also presents us with opportunities if we choose to see—and communicate—them as such.
+Even as the economy and business environment present us with unique challenges, they also present us with opportunities if we choose to see—and communicate—them as such.
 This is why change communications are critical to not only getting your message across but thriving during times of change.

 Change Communications: Pre-Work